SaifSalah/saifsalah.github.io/_posts/2023-11-28-SeImpersonatePrivilege.md

 8. Duplicated to primary token
 9. Spawned cmd.exe with that token

-Started Network Service, ended with Administrator shell.
-All because we had SeImpersonatePrivilege and got someone to connect.
 ---
 Hit me up if you spot mistakes or have better ways to do this.
 Always learning.